Script Editor

 FSL — FMRIB Software Library

-Comprehensive MRI analysis toolkit from Oxford.
-Includes BET, FLIRT, FEAT, eddy, randomise and more.
+Comprehensive MRI toolkit from Oxford.
+Includes BET, FLIRT, FNIRT, FAST, FEAT, eddy, randomise, melodic and FSLeyes viewer.

 wget https://fsl.fmrib.ox.ac.uk/fsldownloads/fslinstaller.py